AdMoR/admor.github.io/_posts/2023-03-12-Easy dataset scrapping.markdown

 ## Introduction

-Web scraping, or the automated extraction of data from websites, can be a powerful tool for data scientists.
-When starting a new task, you might need a lot of data to adapt an off-the-shelf model.
+Web scraping, or the automated extraction of data from websites, can be a powerful tool to create a dataset for a new ML application.

 In this tutorial, we'll explore how to use Python and BeautifulSoup to scrape a website and extract useful data.

-We will use the website `https://www.svgrepo.com/` as a target.
+We will use the website `https://www.svgrepo.com/` as an example.
+It claims having 500k SVG, it will be a good start for our new dataset.

 **Disclaimer** : Please be considerate when scrapping.
 Don't send 1000 scrappers on a small website and make it crash.